Microbiomes - Host physiology - Function

 Home page for Shantanu Shukla's lab at MRDG, IISc, Bangalore, India

-Welcome to Shantanu Shukla's lab at the Department of Molecular Reproduction, Development and Genetics at the Indian Institute of Science
+Welcome to Shantanu Shukla's lab at the Department of Developmental Biology and Genetics at the Indian Institute of Science

 Our lab studies the causes and consequences of long-term associations between hosts and resident microorganisms.
 We use diverse approaches to elucidate the impact of the microbiome on host nutritional physiology, development, reproduction, behaviour and function.
 Our primary focus is on insects – an extraordinarily successful group of organisms that show complex and intricate associations with microorganisms.
 We aim to leverage insect-microbiome interactions to develop novel biotechnological applications in health and agriculture.

 Aug’23- Rajameenakshi joins the lab as a PhD student.
 Welcome!

 Jan’23- Agna and Adhya join the lab for their MSc and BE projects.
 Welcome to the lab.